fredjdc/Bricks-Leads-Page/Bricks-Branding.md

 ## 📋 Usage Guidelines

 ### Do's ✅
-- Use the primary blue (#007AFF) for main actions and branding
+- Use the brand blue (#007AFF) for primary actions and branding
 - Maintain consistent spacing with the defined system
 - Use Inter font family for all text
 - Apply hover effects on interactive elements
-- Use glassmorphism effects for hero sections
+- Use soft shadows for depth and hierarchy
 - Maintain proper contrast ratios for accessibility
+- Use rounded corners consistently (rounded-lg, rounded-xl, rounded-2xl)
+- Implement smooth transitions (0.2s or 0.3s ease)

 ### Don'ts ❌
 - Don't use colors outside the defined palette